Yogyakarta: Economy

 In 2017, the Gross Domestic Regional Product (GRDP) of Yogyakarta at current prices was 31.31 trillion rupiahs (around US$2.2 billion).
 The tertiary sector contributed an important share (around 78% of GDP). the tertiary sector included wholesale and retail trade; repair of cars and motorcycles, transportation and warehousing; provision of accommodation and eating and drinking; information and communication; financial services and insurance; real estate; corporate services; government administration, defence and compulsory social security; educational services; health services and social activities as well as other services.
 In 2017, economic growth of Yogyakarta reached 5.24 percent slightly faster compared to 2016, which the growth reached 5.11 percent.

+The minimum wage for Yogyakarta is Rp 2.827.593 as of 2026.The standard minimum wage of Rp 2.417.495 for the entire province ranks them of having one of the lowest minimum wage of all Indonesian provinces.

-To rapidly jumpstart the economy, a plan for the 2nd phase of Indonesian high speed train is currently being developed from Bandung to Yogyakarta and Surakarta, initiating construction by 2020, which is projected to be completed by 2024.
+A plan for the 2nd phase of Indonesian high speed train is currently being developed from Bandung to Yogyakarta and Surabaya.
 This proposal would connect to other high-speed rail in Indonesia.
+The plan is still under development as of 2025.